 This means paying attention to detail and creating those opportunities through every step of the process.
 Listing your references is no different.

-Back To The Basics: How To Format & List Your Resume Reference
+How To List And Format Your Resume References

-You want to make sure your reference includes (in order):
+You want to make sure your reference format includes (in order):

 - Full Name